Marianne Matichuk: Other political activities

 In the early months of the 2014 municipal election campaign, Matichuk's silence about her reelection plans became a provincewide story when Toronto Star journalist Robert Benzie reported on Twitter that sources within the Ontario Liberal Party were claiming that Premier Kathleen Wynne would appoint Matichuk as the party's candidate in the provincial electoral district of Sudbury for the 2014 provincial election.
 Both Wynne and Matichuk denied the reports; however, the speculation failed to die down because of Matichuk's continued lack of clarity about her plans, and the local Liberal riding association's inability to get a firm date commitment for its nomination meeting from the party's head office.
 The party finally nominated Andrew Olivier as its candidate on May 8.

 In January 2015, Matichuk expressed interest in running as a Liberal candidate for the electoral district of Sudbury in the 2015 federal election.
 She lost the nomination to lawyer and media proprietor Paul Lefebvre on March 28.

 As of 2023, Matichuk currently holds positions on several boards, including chair of Workplace Safety & Prevention Services Ontario, board director at CAA North & East Ontario, and past president of Business & Professional Women Greater Sudbury.
 She has also served as a past board member on the international board of the Canada Nevada Business Council, as well as the national governor on the Board of Canadian Registered Safety Professionals.

 Matichuk was once again rumored to be the Ontario Liberal candidate for Sudbury after it was revealed that she was endorsing Bonnie Crombie for leader of the Ontario Liberals in 2023.
 However, she later denied the rumors in both 2023 and again in 2024.
 Rashid Mukhtar Choudhry was ultimately selected as the candidate in 2025.

-Matichuk later reappeared in the political scene with her endorsement of Yanick Proulx, who was running for the position of Vice President North of the Ontario Liberal Party.
-She stated, “He has a lot of potential.
-He’s very enthusiastic and he’s also a hard worker.
-It’s important that young people get involved in politics.
-It’s nice to see someone from our area who wants to do well and help move Northern Ontario forward.
-Plus, he listens.
-He gets a lot of input from people who’ve been around—and not just Liberals; he talks to everybody.”

 Matichuk endorsed Marc G. Serré and Viviane Lapointe for re-election as the Liberal candidates for Sudbury East - Manitoulin - Nickel Belt and Sudbury, respectively.